 The island contains a wide-array of landscapes from barren new lava fields to lush wet forests and alpine tundra.
 Isolation and unique habitat diversity in close proximity fostered the evolution of the island’s remarkable biodiversity.
 This globally unique setting is, however, at risk to a wide array of climate change impacts.

 Mirroring the ecological diversity, human communities on this rural island are highly place-based, experiencing a wide range of ecosystems and climates, embodying distinct histories of Native Hawaiian and immigrant cultures and home to a diversity of landowners and political arenas (McMillen et al. 2017).
+Prior to contemporary resource management systems, Native Hawaiians maintained an abundance of biological and cultural resources through the Moku System, which required a deep understanding of the structure and function of the land and seascapes.
+The Moku System created a mosaic of socio-ecological systems by dividing the islands vertically to address resource management needs and horizontally to manage human population dynamics (Winter et al. 2018).
 This socio-ecological assemblage (human and “more-than-human” communities) elevates the island as a representative site for other locations globally that are working to be resilient and adaptive under a changing climate (Abram 1997).

 Dive Deeper: Climate in the Pacific